ricko2001/RootsMagic_Database_Design/RM Dates.md

 Canonical date format
-Double JG Dates- the gregorian date after the slash may only contain a year.
+Double JG Dates- the Gregorian date after the slash may only contain a year.
 And only the minimum number of digits required is included that show the main year +1.
 so: 1 Feb 1755/6     1 Feb 1759/60     1 Feb 1798/9    1 Feb 1799/1800
 There is no accounting for the 10 days "eliminated"